FACTS

 Why African Wild Dogs Are Endangered

-On a global scale, the needs of a growing human population place ever-increasing pressure on finite natural resources, shrinking the living space for wildlife, making conflict inevitable, and contributing to biodiversity loss.
+The needs of a growing human population place ever-increasing pressure on finite natural resources, shrinking the living space not only for wild dogs, but other wildlife, making conflict inevitable, and contributing to biodiversity loss.
 Biodiversity loss is also exacerbated by climate change.
 These two interrelated problems threaten life on Earth.
 Overconsumption is another major threat.
-It has been estimated that we are currently overusing our planet's natural resources by at least 75% or the equivalent of living off 1.75 Earths!
+It has been estimated that we are currently overusing our planet's natural resources by at least 75% or the equivalent of living off 1.75 Earths.
+In the past half century, the average size of wildlife populations has fallen dramatically by 73%.

 Interesting Facts about Wild Dogs